o3de/o3de.org/content/docs/userguide/programming/ebus/handlers-direct-access.md

 The code examples in this document compare the two approaches\.

-## Using PhysicsComponentRequestBus to Get the Velocity Every Tick<a name="ebus-handlers-direct-access-using-get-velocity"></a>
+## Using PhysicsComponentRequestBus to Get the Velocity Every Tick {#ebus-handlers-direct-access-using-get-velocity}

 The following example gets the velocity indirectly by using the physics component EBus\.